apostrophecms/starter-kit-assembly-essentials/self-hosting.md

 # Self-hosting recommendations

+*This page is about self-hosting Apostrophe in staging and production environments.
+For a **development** environment, we recommend running Apostrophe directly on MacOS, Linux, or Windows Subsystem for Linux.*

 A sample `Dockerfile` is provided with this project and can be used for self-hosting.
 See also the provided `.dockerignore` file.
 The rest of this document will assume you are basing your deployment plan on these.